Market Overview

 Schools

-Charlottesville leads on school quality with a 80% average pass rate (rated Strong) compared to 75% in Winchester.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Charlottesville has a 80% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Charlottesville schools | See Winchester schools

 Charlottesville